-For ultimate success in school, our clinic staff believes students need to be at school and in the classroom.
+For ultimate success, students need to be at school and in the classroom.
 However, there are times a student must stay home.
-Keeping a sick child home prevents the spread of disease in the school community and allows the child the opportunity to rest and recover.
-With the transmission of COVID-19 (coronavirus) in our community, it is crucial for everyone to follow the safety measures CISD has implemented.
+Keeping a sick child home prevents the spread of disease in the school community and allows the child to rest and recover.
+With the transmission of COVID-19 (coronavirus) in our community, everyone must follow the safety measures CISD has implemented.
 Please use the following guidelines when deciding if your child should attend school.
 Contact your campus school nurse for further questions regarding illness and school attendance.

 - Shortness of breath or difficulty breathing